On the enumeration of Tarski fixed points: Query complexity

-By adapting this proof to other suitable antichains, we also obtain lower bounds for increasing and decreasing isotone maps on the relational lattices.
+By adapting this proof to other suitable antichains, we also obtain lower bounds for increasing and decreasing isotone maps.
+Note that these translate into lower bounds for deciding the existence of three or more fixed points if we substitute $s$ with $\top$ or $\bot$ in the following theorem.

-\begin{theorem} On one of the relational lattices $(L, \preceq)$, any deterministic or bounded-error randomized algorithm to find three fixed points of a decreasing (increasing) isotone map requires $\Omega(\operatorname{lcv}(L,\preceq))$ (respectively $\Omega(\operatorname{ucv}(L,\preceq))$) queries in the worst case. \end{theorem} \begin{proof} Since the proofs are symmetrical, we show the bound for decreasing isotone maps only.

-We construct a set of maps analogously to the proof of \Cref{theorem:3fixedpoints_oracle_isotone}, but choose the set of lower covers of the lattice maximum $\top$ as the antichain $A$ instead of the largest antichain.
-The resulting maps are isotone and decreasing, and deciding the fixed point problem requires an unstructured search among the lower covers of $\top$.
-Since $\top$ has $\operatorname{lcv}(L,\preceq)$ lower covers, this proves a lower bound of $\Omega(\operatorname{lcv}(L,\preceq))$. \end{proof}
+\begin{theorem} Any deterministic or bounded-error randomized algorithm needs $\Omega({\operatorname{lcv}(s)})$ (respectively $\Omega({\operatorname{ucv}(s)})$) queries to decide whether a decreasing (increasing) isotone map has $k\geq 2$ fixed points strictly preceding (succeeding) some lattice element $s \in L$. \end{theorem} \begin{proof} Since the proofs are symmetrical, we show the bound for decreasing isotone maps only.
+We construct a set of maps along the lines of the proof of \Cref{theorem:3fixedpoints_oracle_isotone}: We select the set of lower covers of the selected element $s$ as the antichain $A$ instead of the largest antichain, and we additionally make $s$ and all lattice elements not preceding $s$ fixed points.
+The resulting maps are isotone and decreasing.
+Since deciding the fixed point problem requires an unstructured search among the lower covers of $s$, $\Omega({\operatorname{lcv}(s)})$ queries are necessary. \end{proof}

-\subparagraph*{Summary.} \Cref{table:latticeenumeration:lowerbounds_oracle} lists the worst-case lower bounds on the number of queries necessary to decide the existence of three or more fixed points on the relational lattices.
-Comparison with \Cref{table:latticeenumeration:algorithmruntime2} shows that we have established exponential lower bounds whenever we found super-polynomial upper bounds on the delay of \Cref{alg:nincisotoneenumeration2}.

-We note that there is some gap between the lower bounds in \Cref{table:latticeenumeration:lowerbounds_oracle} for decreasing or increasing isotone maps on relational lattices and upper bounds established by the enumeration algorithm in \Cref{section:algorithm} when it is used to decide the existence of three fixed points of such maps: \Cref{alg:nincisotoneenumeration2} will have output at least three fixed points or terminated after $\mathcal O(\operatorname{lcv}(L,\preceq\nolinebreak))$ or $\mathcal O(\operatorname{ucv}(L,\preceq\nolinebreak))$ computations of limits under the map, however, each of these limit computations can in turn involve up to $h(L,\preceq)$ queries to $f_{\triangledown}$.
-Thus, the upper bound on the number of queries to decreasing or increasing isotone maps performed by \Cref{alg:nincisotoneenumeration2} is larger than the lower bound in \Cref{theorem:3fixedpoints_oracle_decreasingisotone} by a factor of at most $h(L,\preceq)=n$ on the equivalence lattice and $n^2$ on the lattices of quasiorders and binary relations.